Chart Color Schemes

 Burwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Burwood has a high level of cultural diversity, with 78.9% of its population speaking a language other than English at home and 73.4% born overseas.
-Christianity is the main religion in Burwood, accounting for 27.2% of people.
-Buddhism is notably overrepresented, comprising 12.2% of the population compared to the Greater Sydney average of 6.2%.
+Christianity is the predominant religion in Burwood, making up 27.2% of people.
+Buddhism is notably overrepresented, comprising 12.2%, compared to the Greater Sydney average of 6.2%.

 Frequently Asked Questions - Diversity